domtunstill/bank/README.md

 - Amount given with an extra decimal place will still print to balance - currently rounds to the nearest decimal place
 - Can withdraw amount more than balance - added checking so balance cannot be negative, (future feature: add custom overdraft amount for each customer)
-- String given as deposit or withdrawal amount - currently gives error regarding TypeError (String can't be coerced into Integer)
+- String given as deposit or withdrawal amount - currently gives error TypeError (String can't be coerced into Integer) and does not save the transaction

+## Approach and Code Structure

+### Approach

+* I added the first few testing criteria below, which were the simpliest features to implement.
+* Initiailly I started with a single class and worked through the criteria.
+* After each passing test, I refactored and made new criteria for new features.
+* After the app was fully working and meeting the acceptance criteria I looked as ways to improve the code.
+* Using SRP I decided that the Account class was doing too much and decided to extract it into 3 classes

+### Structure

+The code is split into 3 classes.

+Account Class

+* This is the main class the user interacts with and is the 'manager class'
+* It keeps a history of the transactions on the account and account balance.

+Transaction Class

+* Stores the information about each transaction; deposit or withdrawal, amount and date made

+Statement Class

+* Handles producing a statement from the transaction history

 ## App